What is Journyx Doing about Data Security?

 4 Key Data Security Principles We Live By

-Many organizations ask us this as they’re evaluating our cloud software option, and we completely understand why: you want peace of mind knowing that Journyx is doing the right things to safeguard your organization’s time and expense data.
+Many organizations ask us about security as they’re evaluating our cloud software option, and we completely understand why: you want peace of mind knowing that Journyx is doing the right things to safeguard your organization’s time and expense data.

 We take the security of your organization’s data seriously, by putting these measures in place: